Gaya/gaya.pizza/blog/contents/articles/moving-gaya-design-to-gaya-ninja-blog/index.md

 At that time I didn't even know whether I'd go with design or development.
 I really liked both at the time, but went with development pretty soon, which I am very thankful for.

-When I finally found the time to do something about this problem I began rebranding small parts of my online presence.
+When I finally found the time to do something about this problem I began re-branding small parts of my online presence.
 [My Twitter account](https://twitter.com/gayaninja) has been renamed to @GayaNinja for a while now and I launched a website for my personal / professional profile at [http://gaya.ninja](http://gaya.ninja).

+##New looks
+The looks of Gaya Ninja Blog are not that different from Gaya Design.
+The logo is the same, and I basically use the same colours.
+I did change the layout and typography, making it more fluid using a grid system.

+I believe that the new looks convey my message in a better and more readable way.

 ##Going static
-I've been WordPress as my blog engine on Gaya Design, but it felt like I was using it for the wrong reasons.
+WordPress has been my blog engine on Gaya Design, but it felt like I was using it for the wrong reasons.
 I don't like admin panels, configuring stuff in what seem to be endless forms and writing in a WYSIWYG editor.

 Static website generators have become more popular over time, and since they come so close to front-end development work